klee8/Ancestral/merge_MGLO_cactus/README.md

 ```

 MGLO files are also weird to get into R. Here we put each chromosome list of
-genes on one tab-delimited line with a column for genome name and a column for
+genes on one tab-delimited line with a column for genome name, a column for
-chromosome number at the start
+chromosome number and a column with a comma-delimited list of gene-order numbers
 ```
 fmt_MGLO_for_R.pl data/gene_order.dat data/gene_order_fmtR.dat
 fmt_MGLO_for_R.pl data/geneorder.out data/geneorder_fmtR.out